 Pamela Milne, for example, is not comfortable using Judith as a feminist icon and tracks a range of views from feminist interpreters moving away from the view of Nickelsburg.
 She suggests that “feminist readers reject any suggestion that she is a feminist heroine or a feminist’s heroine.”
 (Milne, “What Shall We Do with Judith?,” 55) For Milne, Judith is still presented “from a male, patriarchal perspective” even if she is a heroic figure.

-There is a spectrum of responses to threats to Israel in Second Temple literature.
+The Book of Judith should be read as part of a wide range of responses to threats to Israel in Second Temple literature.
 Daniel was willing to die rather than eat the king’s food or pray to the Persian emperor.
 In fact, there is no hint of a violent resistance in most of the book of Daniel.
 God’s faithful resist and are willing to die rather that cross certain boundaries.
 Judith represents another response to similar challenges.
 Perhaps God’s people ought to actively resist by any means to protect the honor of God.
-Maybe I am overreading what was intended as an entertaining story, but the story of Judith provides support for the violent resistance of the Maccabean Revolt.

 What would Daniel do in a similar situation?